-That last fall that she had resulted in a large bruise on her face and a small injury to her shoulder that she never recovered from.
-We were lucky that she did not injure herself to the point of becoming incapacitated or worse.
+That last fall she had resulted in a large bruise on her face and a small injury to her shoulder that she never recovered from.
+We were lucky that she did not hurt herself to the point of becoming incapacitated or worse.

 You can’t always rely on your parent(s) to tell you that they fell – you have to be a bit of a detective.
 Here are some signs to look out for: